 (Do Not Participate in the Small Animal Sale)

-Must be all one type - chicken, duck, etc. Must be clean & matched in size.
+Must all be one type of chicken, duck, etc. Must be clean & matched in size.

-Eggs, brown (dozen)

-Eggs, white (dozen)

-Eggs, unusual chicken eggs (dozen) include cream, speckled, green, blue and any other unusual egg color.
+Eggs, brown (dozen) Eggs, white (dozen) Eggs, unusual chicken eggs (dozen) include cream, speckled, green, blue and any other unusual egg color.